0xKourama/Elbanna-NP-Notes/personal/braindump.md

-self-negotiation
+# self-negotiation
-remove self-resistances by understanding yourself and being receptive to what is has to say acknowledging your shadow self and negative emotions other than letting them fester like an infection while unexpressed cooperation with yourself getting out of your own way acknowledging your positive self and reinforcing it removing inner noise, inner conflict, creating inner peace are you against .....?
+1. Remove self-resistances by understanding yourself and being receptive to what is has to say
+2. Acknowledging your shadow self and negative emotions other than letting them fester like an infection while unexpressed
+3. self-cooperation
+4. Acknowledging your positive self and reinforcing it
+5. Removing inner noise & conflict.
+Creating a lasting inner peace are you against .....?
 ................., would you disagree?
 Is it a ridiculous idea to ........?